 Corresponding author:

+Rui Pei

+rui.pei@asc.upenn.edu

 Abstract (limit: 200 words; current 197 words)

 Social media have become increasingly popular in our society.
 Given that social media can provide convenient means of social connection and support, research has investigated how social media use may affect the way people respond to social exclusion, a common occurrence both online and offline.
 Yet, how social media use may be associated with neural responses to social exclusion is still largely unknown.
 To address this, we had adolescent male Facebook users (age 16-17 years, n=60) report on two aspects of their Facebook use: connectedness on Facebook and habitual use of Facebook, and also perform the cyberball task to simulate social inclusion and exclusion, while undergoing functional magnetic resonance imaging.
 Our findings reveal that participants who reported higher levels of connection on Facebook showed decreased neural activation in the brain’s social pain network during social exclusion.
 Habitual use of Facebook was associated with both higher neural activity in the brain’s mentalizing network during social exclusion, as well as lower levels of psychological distress after social exclusion.
 Together, these results highlight how social media usage may shift how we react to social exclusion at both neural and psychological levels, thereby protecting against the psychological distress from social exclusion.